- Introduction

 The disciplines of Biblical and Theological Studies use the terms “Dictionary” and “Encyclopedia” interchangeably.
 What the public typically thinks of a “Dictionary,” that is, word lists and their definitions such as in Merriam-Webster, OED, Urban Dictionary, is called a “Lexicon” by the academy.
 When citing dictionaries and encyclopedias, use the standard, SBL-designated abbreviation for that dictionary or encyclopedia.
 Otherwise, spell the full dictionary title.

 N: 1.
-Holly Beers, “Servant of Yahweh,” DJG2, 856.
+Holly Beers, “Servant of Yahweh,” Dictionary of Jesus and the Gospels, 2nd ed.
+(DJG2) (Downers Grove: InterVarsity Press, 2013), 856.

-SN: 9.
-Beers, “Servant” 726.
+SN: 2.
+Beers, “Servant,” 726.

-B2: Beers, Holly.
+B: Beers, Holly.
 “Servant of Yahweh.”
-Pages 855-859 in Dictionary of Jesus and the Gospels.
+In Dictionary of Jesus and the Gospels.
 2nd ed.
+Edited by Joel B. Green, 855-859.
 Downers Grove: InterVarsity Press, 2013.

 N: 1.
-Stanley D. Walters, “Jacob Narrative” ABD 3:599.
+Stanley d.
+Walters, “Jacob Narrative” Anchor Bible Dictionary (ABD) 3:599.

-SN: 3.
-Walters, “Jacob” ABD 3:599.
+SN: 2.
+Walters, “Jacob Narrative” ABD 3:599.

-B2: Walters, Stanley D. “Jacob Narrative.”
-Pages 359-609 in vol. 3 of The Anchor Bible Dictionary.
-Edited by David Noel Freedman.
+B: Walters, Stanley D. “Jacob Narrative.”
+In vol. 3 of Anchor Bible Dictionary.
+Edited by David Noel Freedman, 359–609.
 6 vols.
-New York: Doubleday, 1992.
+New York, Doubleday, 1992.

 Article in a Lexicon